MexrlDev/repo/Netflix-N-Hack/Developer-Folder/Researches.md

 # Netflix PS4 NRDP Environment by MexrlDev Findings..

 * You are free to use these the way you like, study them, learn from them, and develop using them.

 This document is a comprehensive guide to the Netflix Rich Development Platform (NRDP) as it exists inside the PlayStation 4 Netflix application.
-It synthesizes information from three primary sources—the raw test scripts, the built‑in error page framework, and the official test automation library to explain every aspect of the environment, from the lowest‑level widget API to the highest‑level UI framework and playback automation.
+It synthesizes information from three primary sources—the raw test scripts, the built‑in error page framework, and the official test automation library—to explain every aspect of the environment, from the lowest‑level widget API to the highest‑level UI framework and playback automation.

 ---